maherkaz/500-2018/assignments/homework1/README.md

 ## 2. Build a mock proposal for a DIG observational study

-Review the documentation available to you on the BIOLINCC page, which are [also available here](https://github.com/THOMASELOVE/500-2018/tree/master/assignments/homework1), and complete a **mock proposal** not to exceed 300 words for an observational study based on the available data from the DIG randomized trial.
+Review the documentation available to you on the BIOLINCC page, and complete a **mock proposal** not to exceed 300 words for an observational study based on the available data from the DIG randomized trial.
 A list of questions you should address follows below.

-[I have provided](https://github.com/THOMASELOVE/500-2018/tree/master/assignments/homework1):
+To help you build a response, [I have provided](https://github.com/THOMASELOVE/500-2018/tree/master/assignments/homework1):

 - a PDF of the DIG data description from BIOLINCC
 - a .csv file (`dig1.csv`) of the DIG data set you will obtain from NIH/BIOLINCC